-Medical emergencies include illnesses and injuries that require medical attention.
+Medical emergencies include illnesses and injuries that requires medical attention.

 - Prior to the Faculty Program Director should contact ISOS online or by phone to identify preferred clinics and hospitals in host country.
-Arrange for immediate appropriate medical attention and notify the Office of International Programs as soon as possible afterward. - Faculty leader assist student with contacting ACE or ISOS to report illness/injury.
+Arrange for immediate appropriate medical attention and notify International Services as soon as possible afterward. - Faculty leader assist student with contacting ACE or ISOS to report illness/injury.
+The Senior Director of International Services will automatically be notified by ISOS, if ISOS is contacted. - A representative from UTSA will telephone the emergency contact and discuss the situation.
+(Sometimes the Faculty Program Director may be better placed to do this and able to answer questions more effectively; in this case, there would be a follow- up telephone call from UTSA.)